ECBSU/genomics-scripts/Functional-annotation/KEGG_pathways/in-house_KEGG_annotation/README.md

 ## Input
 The script takes a directory as input, and analyzes each fasta file in the directory.
-By default it takes genome fasta files, but it can be modified to take CDS or protein sequences instead (which will run much faster).
+By default it takes genome fasta files, but it can be modified to take CDS or protein sequences instead (which will run much faster, albeit potentially less sensitive).

 The input is hardcoded, so needs to be adjusted in the script itself.
 Please change the following lines to suit your case: